wzh1998/wzh1998.github.io/_pages/projects.md

   * The web system can be accessed [_here_](http://39.108.231.244:8080/DBLab/index.jsp).

-### Bluetooth Lock Project
-This is an interest-driven project, which was completed by student Zihao Wang, Tianchan Li, and Jingxiang Sun in two weeks.
-The motivation of the project originated from observing how inconvenient it is to forget to bring our dormitory key, hence we have the idea of making a door lock that can be unlocked using Bluetooth on a mobile phone.
-The design was built using Arduino UNO, Bluetooth 4.0 module, relay and electromagnetic lock.
-We deployed the service on a private cloud server to realize home multi-user data storage and SMS notification service.
-Finally, thank our friend Qi Kan for editing and dubbing the video for us.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/-21pGKzYvP0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen> </iframe>

 <!-- + I enjoy exploring new areas that interest me.
 Finding remarkable fractal images that seemed interesting if used as avatars, I spent several days learning and implementing a programme drawing a Mandelbulb (a 3-D image calculated by recursion of mathematical equations) in C programming language.